dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/cloud-seats-and-users.md

 | Use [Source Freshness](/docs/deploy/source-freshness) | ✅ | ✅ | ❌ |
 | Use [Docs](/docs/collaborate/build-and-view-your-docs) | ✅ | ✅ | ❌ |
 | Receive [Job notifications](/docs/deploy/job-notifications) |  ✅ |  ✅ |  ✅ |
 *Available on Enterprise and Team plans only and doesn't count toward seat usage.
+Please note, IT seats is limited to 1 seat for a Team plan account.

 ## Licenses